 1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Many of us first signed up for Amazon Prime years ago to take advantage of free two-day shipping, and stayed with it as the giant online retailer edged the annual fee toward the triple-digit mark.
-But what are you really getting with your $99-a-year Amazon Prime membership?
+Today, there are over 100 million Amazon Prime members worldwide.
+But what benefits are you really getting with your $99-a-year Amazon Prime membership?
 A lot more than you’re probably using.

-I recently dove into my Amazon Prime account when I realized my renewal was fast approaching.
+I dove into my Amazon Prime account when I realized my renewal was fast approaching.
 My relationship with Prime had mellowed.
-I wasn’t ordering as much from Jeff Bezos’s baby, and I felt it was time for a change.
+I wasn't ordering as much from Jeff Bezos's baby, and I felt it might even be time to (gasp!) cancel my Amazon Prime membership.

 Boy, was I wrong.
 I use Prime services more than ever after I realized the bounty I had let go fallow in years past.
 Some of these wide-ranging free perks might even goose the rate of your Amazon Prime usage so you get more value out of your annual membership.
 Have a look.

 Free two-day shipping is so 2005, the year Amazon launched Prime.
-Today’s Amazon Prime is all about getting more stuff to members at an ever-faster pace.
-Free same-day delivery doesn’t apply everywhere, mind you, but 5,000 eligible cities and towns and counting is a fairly wide swath.
-If your ZIP code, which you can check out right here, offers same-day service, when you order before noon and choose the same-day shipping option at checkout, Amazon says the package will be delivered by 9 p.m. that night (Sundays included, and don’t be surprised to see the U.S. Postal Service delivering).
+Today's Amazon Prime is all about getting more stuff to members at an ever-faster pace.
+Free same-day delivery doesn't apply everywhere, mind you, but 8,000 eligible cities and towns and counting is a fairly wide swath.
+If your ZIP code, which you can check out right here, offers same-day service, when you order before noon and choose the same-day shipping option at checkout, Amazon says the package will be delivered by 9 p.m. that night (Sundays included, and don't be surprised to see the U.S. Postal Service delivering).
 If you order past noon, an option is next-day delivery.
-Two caveats: The same-day order must total $35 or more, and not every product Amazon stocks is eligible (though the company claims over a million items are).
+Two caveats: The same-day order must total $35 or more, and not every product Amazon stocks is eligible.

 Talk about impulse shopping.
-Amazon’s Prime Now service delivers the goods to Prime members for free within two hours, in 28 select markets (located near Amazon warehouses, naturally), including Atlanta, Los Angeles, Orlando, San Antonio and Virginia Beach.
-Can’t wait that long?
+Amazon's Prime Now service delivers the goods to Prime members for free within two hours, in more than 30 select markets (located near Amazon warehouses, naturally), including Atlanta, Boston, Houston, Los Angeles, Miami, San Diego and Virginia Beach.
+Free two-hour delivery includes grocery orders from Whole Foods in select cities.
+Can't wait two hours?
 You can get the goods in an hour in some areas, but you have to pay a $7.99 upcharge.
-Prime Now specializes in delivering a mix of more than 25,000 items ranging from food and pet supplies to electronics and beauty products.
+Prime Now specializes in delivering items ranging from food and pet supplies to electronics and beauty products.
 And, of course, Amazon-only products, including Kindles.
-The service will also deliver food from member restaurants in select cities to your door in an hour at no extra charge.
+The service will also deliver food from member restaurants in select cities to your door in an hour.

 Hey, if you can slow your roll on some of your orders, it just may pay off.
-If you choose no-rush shipping, you can earn Amazon credits and still get your order in five days or less.
-You can use your amassed credits to snag movies on Amazon Instant Video, buy e-books and more.
-Credits are applied after your no-rush order ships.
+If you choose no-rush shipping at checkout, you can earn either an immediate discount or a promotional award that can be used in the future.
+Your no-rush order will arrive within six business days, rather than the standard two days for Prime members.
+You can use your awards to snag movies on Amazon Instant Video, buy e-books and more.
+Awards are applied after your no-rush order ships.
 Typical givebacks include a $5 credit toward purchases on Prime Now or Prime Pantry each time you choose no-rush shipping.

 Photo by Bob Niedt